kapiosk/Guides/TIG/Grafana.md

 sudo apt install grafana -y
 ```

-After the installation is complete, start the grafana service and enable it to launch everytime at system boot.
+After the installation is complete, start the grafana service and enable it to launch every time at system boot.

 ```bash
 sudo systemctl start grafana-server